 (3) After the tenant has abandoned or surrendered the unit.

 Dissecting this legalese, we note that the reasons for entry are limited in subsection (a).
 Under subsection (b), without your consent at the time of entry, no such entry is permitted outside of "normal business hours," generally meaning Monday through Friday, 9AM - 5 PM, excluding holidays.
-Weekend and evening visits, while convenient to the buyer and real estate agent, are not normal business hours, so you can legally prevent them from coming in at those times.
-It also means that the landlord can't have you "agree" in your rental agreement to let people in at any time; such a provision in the rental agreement violates this law and is not enforceable.
+Weekend and evening visits, while convenient to the buyer and real estate agent, are not what we understand to be normal business hours.
+However, under a 2013 court decision [Dromy v.
+Lukovsky], the courts are beginning to permit weekends and evenings as "normal" hours for the real estate agents under this law, so that such weekend open houses and evening visits might be legally permitted.
+The landlord can't have you "agree" in your rental agreement to let people in at any time; such a provision in the rental agreement violates this law and is not enforceable.
 You don't need a reason other than these time restrictions to stop them from coming in, and you don't need to be "reasonable," "flexible," or "understanding."
 They have to comply, to the letter.

 Also note that subsection (c) says that the landlord can't "abuse" this right of entry.
 There is no exact definition of where that would occur, or how much is too much, but at a minimum, it would be unreasonable to have people coming in every day, to use your home as an open house, put a lockbox on your door, fail to leave their business card when coming through, or fail to supervise the prospective buyers.
 That is, even when they give you advance notice and come during the proper times for the proper reasons, the law still recognizes the potential for abuse, and your right to stop it.
 Therefore, the ambiguity in the law works in your favor, because you can declare their entry to be abusive under subsection (c) and thereby stop it.
 It could be only one agent who causes the problems, but you can stop the entry for everybody.
 You don't have to deny one but permit another.
 Once you put your foot down and say "no," anybody who tries to come in anyway is a trespasser.